Obituary of Marjorie Eileen Ward

 It is with overwhelming sadness we announce the passing of Marjorie Eileen Ward (nee Smith), of Long Reach, NB.
 Mom passed away peacefully at Bobby’s Hospice on Monday, March 21st, 2022.
 Born in Saint John, October 13, 1943 she was the daughter of the late Nellie and James Smith

-Left to grieve is her daughter, Dawn-Marie Topolinsky (Cliff) , Wickham, Granddaughter and love of her life, Evynn Maria Topolinsky (Kyle Joncas) of Halifax, NS, partner of 28 years Paul Johnston of Long Reach, NB, sister Joan Cooke of Milton, ON, as well as many nieces and nephews.
+Left to grieve is her daughter, Dawn-Marie Topolinsky (Cliff) , Wickham, Granddaughter and love of her life, Evynn Maria Topolinsky (Kyle Joncas) of Halifax, NS, partner of 28 years Paul Johnston of Long Reach, NB, as well as many nieces and nephews.

-In addition to her parents, mom was predeceased by my father Donnie Ward, along with her brother and sister-in-law Melvin & Shirley Smith, half brother Burt Gordon, and her dearest best friend Marilyn Eldridge.
+In addition to her parents, mom was predeceased by my father Donnie Ward, along with her sister Joan Cooke, brother and sister-in-law Melvin & Shirley Smith, half brother Burt Gordon, and her dearest best friend Marilyn Eldridge.

 Mom held many jobs in her lifetime.
 The greatest and most successful was that of being my mother.
 She never missed a game or event in my life and excelled as the best Nana ever.
 She loved to watch her granddaughter grow into the beautiful person she is today and was so proud of her bright future as she finishes her masters in OT.
 When she became ill, Mom kept saying “just get me to October” so she could attend Evynn’s graduation from Dalhousie University.
 She adored Cliff to a fault and he her.
 He would say “how many men can truly say they love and like their mother-in-law?”
 He could do no wrong in her eyes and she knew that he would take good care of her daughter and granddaughter.
 She was a generous caring woman, quick to help anyone.
 Many a student came fundraising to her door for various reasons and she never refused them, she would give the last dollar out of her wallet.
 Mom was always excited in December for the ice to come in as she loved to watch children skate on her lake and as years went by, those ‘children’ brought their children to skate.
 She married my father Donnie in 1965 and I’m not sure how she hung in there as long as she did until he passed away in 1989.
 I mean that lovingly as those that knew him he was a bit foolish from bringing home stray animals and letting them in the house (horse, ducks, geese, a wounded crow, poodle from the bootlegger).
 And let’s not forget the winter he thought he would fix his motorcycle- in the living room.
 Oh, here’s a better one, let’s bring home all the molds that the Bricklins shipped in and build his own (never did) but in the meantime they can hang around the yard for a year or 5.
 My mother was a Saint!
 My father passed away on her birthday and she would always comment “of all the stupid gifts he gave me… I think he did this on purpose.”
 She had the greatest sense of humour.
 She also said when he passed “I’m glad he had his ‘stuff’ it made him happy.”
 Always thinking of others.